Moroccan Chicken Thighs

 - 1-1/2 teaspoons slivered almonds, toasted

-- In a small bowl, combine the first eight ingredients.
+- In a small bowl, combine the first 8 ingredients.
 Set aside 1 teaspoon spice mixture; add flour to remaining mixture and sprinkle over chicken.

-- In a large nonstick skillet coated with cooking spray, brown chicken in oil on both sides.
+- In a large nonstick skillet, brown chicken in oil on both sides.
 Remove and keep warm.
 Add shallots to the pan; cook and stir over medium heat for 3 minutes.
 Stir in 1/2 cup broth and dates.
 Bring to a boil.
 Reduce heat; return chicken to the pan.

 - Cover and simmer for 20-25 minutes or until chicken juices run clear.
 Remove chicken and keep warm.
 Combine flour with reserved spice mixture and remaining broth until smooth; gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Stir in cilantro.